-- ReactorAn item of plant comprising a coil of electrical wire.Depending on its installation and configuration, it is typically employed on the electrical network to either: - limit short circuit levels; or - prevent voltage rise. - ShallowShallow Connection means the local connection assetsConnectionrequired to connect a customer, or customers, to the transmission network.
-These types of connections are typically for the specific benefit of that particular customer or group of customers. - SONI The independent statutory electricity Transmission System Operator in Northern Ireland. - Summer Valley The annual minimum electrical demand that usually occurs in August.
-Annual minimum demand is typically 30 % of the winter peak. - Summer Peak The week-day peak electrical demand value between March and September, inclusive, which is typically 79 % of the winter peak. - Switchgear A combination of electrical equipment such as disconnects and/or circuit breakers used to isolate equipment in or near an electrical station. - TransformerAn item of electrical equipment that allows electrical power to flow between typically two different voltage levels in an alternating current (AC) power system.

-- TransmissionA small proportion of energy is lost as heat or lightLosseswhilst transporting electricity on the transmission network.These losses are known as transmission losses. - Transmission Peak The peak demand that is transported on the transmission network.
-The transmission peak includes an estimate of transmission losses. - TransmissionThe set of standards that the transmission system isSystem Securitydesigned to meet.
-The criteria are deterministic as isand Planningthe norm throughout the world.
-They set out objective - Standards (TSSPS) standards which have been found to deliver an acceptable compromise between the cost of development and the transmission service provided. - Transmission AssetIn the electrical power business, a transmission assetOwner (TAO)owner is the entity which owns all of the assets associated with the transmission system, including substations, cables, overhead lines and associated structures.
-The TAO is responsible for the condition of transmission assets and thus all asset replacement projects.
-The TAO in Northern Ireland is Northern Ireland Electricity Networks. - TransmissionA transmission system operator is the licensed entitySystem Operatorthat is responsible for: - (TSO) operating and ensuring the maintenance and development of the transmission system in a given area (and its interconnections), if necessary and where applicable; and ensuring the long term ability of the system to transmit electrical power from generation plants to transmission connected demand and regional or local electricity distribution operators.
+Glossary of Terms Explanation SONI The independent statutory electricity Transmission System Operator in Northern Ireland.
+Summer Valley The annual minimum electrical demand that usually occurs in August.
+Annual minimum demand is typically 30% of the winter peak.
+Summer Peak The week-day peak electrical demand value between March and September, inclusive, which is typically 79% of the winter peak.
+Switchgear A combination of electrical equipment such as disconnects and/or circuit breakers used to isolate equipment in or near an electrical station.
+Transformer An item of electrical equipment that allows electrical power to flow between typically two different voltage levels in an alternating current (AC) power system.
+Transmission Losses A small proportion of energy is lost as heat or light whilst transporting electricity on the transmission network.
+These losses are known as transmission losses.
+Transmission Peak The peak demand that is transported on the transmission network.
+The transmission peak includes an estimate of transmission losses.
+Transmission System Security and Planning Standards (TSSPS) The set of standards that the transmission system is designed to meet.
+The criteria are deterministic as is the norm throughout the world.
+They set out objective standards which have been found to deliver an acceptable compromise between the cost of development and the transmission service provided.
+Transmission Owner (TO) In the electrical power business, a transmission asset owner is the entity which owns all of the assets associated with the transmission system, including substations, cables, overhead lines and associated structures.
+The TO is responsible for the condition of transmission assets and thus all asset replacement projects.
+The TO in Northern Ireland is Northern Ireland Electricity Networks.
+Transmission System Operator (TSO) A transmission system operator is the licensed entity that is responsible for: operating and ensuring the maintenance and development of the transmission system in a given area (and its interconnections), if necessary and where applicable; and ensuring the long term ability of the system to transmit electrical power from generation plants to transmission connected demand and regional or local electricity distribution operators.
 SONI is the TSO for Northern Ireland.

-- Uprate To increase the capacity or rating of electrical equipment. - Winter Peak This is the maximum annual system demand.
+Uprate To increase the capacity or rating of electrical equipment.
+Winter Peak This is the maximum annual system demand.
 It occurs in the period October to February of the following year, inclusive.
 Thus, for transmission planning purposes the reference to winter 18 covers the period from October 2018 to February 2019.
 The winter peak figures take account of the impact of projected Demand-Side Management initiatives.